runabol/tork/README.md

 This could make sense because transcoding tends to be very resource intensive so a single worker might not want to handle more than 3 concurrent tasks.

-To route a task to a special queue use the `queue` property:
+To route a task to a specific queue use the `queue` property:

 ```yaml
 name: transcode a video